epanov1602/CommandRevSwerve/docs/Command_Driving_Aiming.md

         if now > self.haveNotSeenObjectSinceTime + 3.0:
             print("AlignSwerveWithTag: finished because have not seen the object for >3 seconds") return True
-        if self.alignedToTag and self.pushForwardSeconds == 0:
+        if self.alignedToTag and self.pushForwardCommand is None:
             print("AlignSwerveWithTag: finished because aligned to the tag and don't need to push forward") return True
-        if self.alignedToTag and self.pushForwardUntilTime is not None and now > self.pushForwardUntilTime:
+        if self.alignedToTag and self.pushForwardCommand is not None and self.pushForwardCommand.isFinished():
             print("AlignSwerveWithTag: finished because aligned to the tag and the forward push is finished") return True

     def end(self, interrupted: bool):
+        if self.pushForwardCommand is not None:
+            self.pushForwardCommand.end(interrupted)
         self.drivetrain.arcadeDrive(0, 0)